Skip to main content

 Before you sign

-There are certain matters the rental provider must tell you about the property to help you decide if you want to rent it.
-Before you enter a rental agreement (lease) see our page, Before you sign.
+There are certain things the landlord or agent must tell you about the property to help you decide if you want to rent it.
+Before you enter a lease, see our page on what you need to know before you sign.

 Minimum standards

-If necessary, seek legal advice before you sign, especially if the rental agreement contains any additional or prohibited terms.
+If necessary, seek legal advice before you sign, especially if the lease contains any additional or prohibited terms.

 Notices and documents